What we’ll cover:

 2: “My baby is awake in the crib at night, but not crying.”

 This doesn’t pertain to your baby crying and being hard to settle.
-Instead, it’s when your baby is awake in the crib but not crying, for a long time.
-Sometimes hours.
-They seem happy and energized.
-Which is the exact opposite of how their parents feel at that hour!
+Instead, it’s when your baby is awake in the crib but not crying, for a long time (sometimes hours).
+Your baby may seem happy and energized, which is the exact opposite of how their parents feel at that hour!

-The 2 reasons babies are wide awake for hours at night are:
+The 2 reasons babies are wide awake at night are:

 Reason #1: Developmental milestones

-Learning to sit up, stand, walk and talk is a BIG deal for babies.
-During these developmental bursts, it’s hard for your little one’s brain and body to “shut off” and sleep for 12 hours straight.
-They want to wake and practice their new skills.
+Learning to sit up, stand, walk and talk are BIG milestones for babies.
+During these developmental bursts, it’s hard for your baby’s brain and body to “shut off” and sleep for 12 hours straight.
+Instead, they want to wake up and practice their new skills.

-If your baby or toddler isn’t crying, give them space.
+If your baby or toddler is not crying, give them space.
 The quicker they master a new skill, the quicker they’ll sleep again.
 Yes, they may lose sleep for a few nights.
 But I promise, this is a temporary phase as long as you leave them to sort it out on their own.

 If you start laying your baby down every time she sits up or stands, you’ll quickly find yourself caught in a never-ending game of “jack-in-the-box.”
-Also let your little one practice new skills throughout the day.
+Also, let your baby practice new skills throughout the day.
 This helps them burn off extra energy and master new skills soon.

 Time spent outdoors is essential for deep, restful sleep.
 It stimulates your baby or toddler in a different way, burns off mental and physical energy and helps babies settle easier at bedtime and sleep better at night.